Australian Air Force Cadets: Headquarters

 The AAFC organisation as a whole falls under the command of Headquarters AAFC (HQAAFC).
 HQAAFC has no physical location as it is made up of members from around the country.
 The only person to hold the rank of Group Captain (AAFC) (GPCAPT(AAFC)) is the Commander – Australian Air Force Cadets (CDR-AAFC).
 The CDR-AAFC reports to the Director General Cadets – Air Force, a member of the RAAF who holds the rank of Air Commodore, who reports to the RAAF chain of command.

 Under HQAAFC are the Operational Wings and Directorates, each headed by a Wing Commander (WGCDR(AAFC)) who holds the appointment of Officer Commanding or Director respectively.

 In 2015 the role of Warrant Officer of the AAFC was abandoned by a majority vote of National and Wing Executive.
 As a result of this more than 40% of AAFC staff, being Instructors of Cadets, are no longer represented at a national level by a staff member regarded as the most senior AAFC Instructor of Cadets.
 Airmen within the Wings are represented by the Wing Warrant Officer.

 In late 2019 it was reported that the role of Warrant Officer of the AAFC was to be restored.
 However, as a result of COVID-19 restrictions, this did not occur.
 In the interim several past Senior officers of cadets re-enlisted and were appointed at ranks that would enable them to qualify to submit an application for the role.

 Directorates

 Directorates perform a service support function to Operational Wings.
-As of 1 January 2019, there are 7 Directorates under the announced Headquarters AAFC restructure.
+As of Jun 2020, there are 4 Directorates under the announced Headquarters AAFC Functional Groupings.